Johnny Warren

-John Norman Warren, MBE, OAM (17 May 1943 – 6 November 2004) was an Australian soccer player, coach, administrator, writer and broadcaster.
+John Norman Warren (17 May 1943 – 6 November 2004) was an Australian soccer player, coach, administrator, writer and broadcaster.
 He was known as Captain Socceroo for his passionate work to promote the game in Australia.
 The award for the best player in the A-League is named the Johnny Warren Medal in his honour.

 Early life

 Warren grew up in the suburb of Botany in Sydney and had two elder brothers, Geoff and Ross.

 He attended Cleveland St. High School, Surry Hills, later becoming the school vice-captain.

 Playing career

 Club career

 After playing junior football for Botany Methodists and Earlwood Wanderers Warren joined Canterbury-Marrickville as a fifteen-year-old in 1959.
 Initially he played in the club's third grade team before being promoted to the first grade later in the year.

 In 1963 Warren transferred to St George Budapest.
 In a 12-year stint at St George Warren won three NSW State League grand finals, one premiership and two state cups.
 His final action as a player was to score a match-winning goal for St George in the 1974 NSW State League Grand Final.
 Immediately after scoring the goal he substituted himself off.